 Finally your third guide, Recession Proof REITs: 2 Plays With 7.6%+ Yields and 25% Upside, will discuss my two favorite REITs.
 With average annual dividends of 7.6%, both raise their payouts regularly and both have easy 25% upside from here.
 They include:

 - The 7.4% payer that’s delivered an 86% total return in recent years and shows no sign of slowing down.

 - The 8% dividend machine that’s raised its dividend the last 20 quarters in a row.

 In each report you’ll get the rationale behind where, why and how to profit.
 In short, everything you need to know about these stocks before you invest a single penny.

 How to Get All 3 Reports Absolutely Free

-To access all three reports, Monthly Dividend Superstars, Preferred Shares and Recession Proof REITs at no cost whatsoever, I simply ask that you take a risk-free trial of my research service, The Contrarian Income Report.
+To access all three reports, Dividend Superstars, Preferred Shares and Recession Proof REITs at no cost whatsoever, I simply ask that you take a risk-free trial of my research service, The Contrarian Income Report.

 I created The Contrarian Income Report to help self-directed investors uncover overlooked and under-appreciated income plays before Wall Street and the mainstream herd bid them up.

 Every new investment I recommend pays 6% or better, including three funds in our portfolio that each deliver nearly 9% income right now.

 As I write this, my five favorite “best buys” are paying between 6% and 9% and our entire portfolio sports an average yield of nearly 8%!